SekerDAO/Usul/README.md

 This strategy is a non-token based one.
 This is simply one vote per human.

-### Commitment Voting
+### Conviction Voting

-This strategy will scale the voting weight based on the amount of time the tokens have been vested in the contract.
+This strategy was created by Commons Stack and creates a non-time-boxed method of voting.

 ## Deploy